-- The furnace may be used for construction heat provided that the furnace installation and operation complies with the first CAUTION in the LOCATION section on page 8 of these instructions. - 10.
+- 7. When a furnace is installed so that supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled by duct(s) sealed to the furnace casing and terminating outside the space containing the furnace.
+See "Air Ducts" section. - 8.
+A gas-fired furnace for installation in a residential garage must be installed as specified in the warning box in the "Location" section.
+(See Figure 4) - 9.
+The furnace may be used for construction heat provided that the furnace installation and operation complies with the first CAUTION in the LOCATION section on page 7 of these instructions. - 10.
 These Multipoise Gas-Fired Furnaces are CSA design-certified for use with natural and propane gases (see furnace rating plate) and for installation in alcoves, attics, basements, closets, utility rooms, crawlspaces, and garages.
 The furnace is factory-shipped for use with natural gas.
-A CSA (A.G.A. and C.G.A.) listed accessory gas conversion kit is required to convert furnace for use with propane gas. - See Table 1 for required clearances to combustible construction. - Maintain a 1-in.
+A CSA (A.G.A. and C.G.A.) listed accessory gas conversion kit is required to convert furnace for use with propane gas. - 11.
+See Table 1 for required clearances to combustible construction. - Maintain a 1-in.
 (25 mm) clearance from combustible materials to supply air ductwork for a distance of 36-in.
 (914 mm) horizontally from the furnace.
 See NFPA 90B or local code for further requirements.

-Table 1 Minimum Clearances to Combustible Materials for All Units
+Table 1 Combustible Materials for A

-P OSITION CLEARANCE In(mm)
+Р OSITION CLEARANCE In(mm)

 REAR 0

-FRONT (Com furnace bustion air openings in and in structure) 1 (25)
+FRONT (Com furnace 1 (25)

-Requi red for service 24 (610)
+Recomm ended for service 24 (610)

-All Sides of Supply Plenum 1 (25)
+All Sides 1 (25)

 Sides

-0
+Vent

 Тор of Furnace 1 (25)

-^{} Consult local building codes
+\ Consult local building codes